exalearn/electrolyte-design/colmena/ip-single-fidelity/README.md

 - March 31: Switched to using greedy rather than UCB for the selection criterion
 - April 1: Caught bug in model training.
 Small numbers of model iterations lead to worsening performance
+- April 3: Improved the parameters for the model training.
+Increased learning rate and epochs